ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 ### Json Module:

-The json module has been imported to allow for the user of the app to create a cheat sheet by saving the name and combo of specialised D&D rolls.
+The json module has been imported to allow for the user of the app to create a cheat sheet by saving the name and combo of specialised dice rolls.
 The json module does not require the creation of a virtual environment or pip install for use, and can be used by writing import json at the top of the file where the coder wants to create a function that saves files.

 ```python
 import json